SUNDAY, MARCH 30, 2008

 Sunday Memories: In three acts G dies in Manhattan in 1993

-He’s in Cabrini on 19th Street.
-The nurse who loves him the most is six feet tall and just finished becoming a woman.
-Her hands are huge.
-She could pick G up when he was bigger and now as he dwindles into the bed she still swoops him up into her arms and we see how much he has left from how small he is in her arms.
+She could pick Frazier up when he was bigger and now, as he dwindles into the bed, she still swoops him up into her arms and we can all see how much he has left from how small he is in her arms.

 His family comes in from Queens to visit.
-Four of G’s six brothers are wearing his suits.
+Four of his six brothers are wearing his suits.
 They are either too tall or too short, too thin or too fat for the suits.
-Looking at them in G’s clothes is like looking at G in funhouse mirrors.
+Looking at them in Frazier’s clothes is like looking at Frazier in funhouse mirrors.

-When they leave, G turns to M “Couldn’t they have just waited until I died?,” he asks.
+When they leave, Frazier turns to Michael.
+“Couldn’t they have just waited until I died?,” he asks.

 2 hours ago